Sip All Summer Long

 The Fort Distillery – Fort Saskatchewan

 The Fort Distillery’s knack for using local ingredients made in small batches means you know you’re getting your money’s worth.
 Both products are handmade and distilled with care by head distiller and “mad scientist” Nathan Film.
-Stop by on weekends for a cocktail in their lounge, perfect for an after-dinner drink alongside local favourite Modo Mio Italian Restaurant.
 If you can’t make it out to Fort Saskatchewan, pick up a bottle from one of the many liquor stores they are available at across the province.

 You can find more information from our Fort Distillery profile here.